 It is a good bet that when you take any smartwatch that runs on the Android Wear operating system, it will feature one of Qualcomm’s Snapdragon 400 series of processors.
 Not many people may know this, but apart from being the foremost supplier of chip sets for mobile devices, Qualcomm also has done a pretty good job in producing processors for smartwatches.
 The company’s dominance in that regard is about to continue with its latest announcement.

 Samsung has revealed that it has started mass producing Qualcomm’s Snapdragon 820 chip utilizing a second generation of its 14 nanometer Low Power Plus (LPP) chip manufacturing process.
 The South Korean tech giant has been looking to further expand its processor manufacturing division, and landing the Snapdragon 820 gig marks a big step towards achieving that goal.
 Also, in light of its recent struggles in its smartphone business, it should help alleviate things a bit for Samsung.
+Moreover, with the exclusive deal estimated to be worth over a billion dollars, it is a huge job order for the company.

 Qualcomm obviously wants everybody take notice of its Snapdragon 820 processor.
 Less than a week ago, it highlighted the fact that its new chip has a feature called Smart Protect, a functionality that allows owners of any smartphone that uses the Snapdragon 820 chip to track apps that are behaving suspiciously.